spettersson/splunk4patientprivacy/data_guide.md

-## **Get Logs In**
+## **Onboarding logs**

 Splunk can collect, index, search, correlate, and visualize logs from any system that records activities such as **create, read, update, delete, and export** activities related to patient journals.

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
-This process is referred to as **index-time processing**, which occurs **between the moment that Splunk initiates parsing of the logs until they finally are written to disk**.
+This process is referred to as **index-time processing**, which occurs between the moment that Splunk initiates parsing of the logs until they finally are indexed and written to disk.
 Finally on disk, each individual log record should be reflected as a **single event**, where each event represents something that happened at a specific point in time.

-However, **log formats can vary significantly** between systems—or even between different sources within the same system.
-To handle this diversity, Splunk assigns each log format a **unique sourcetype**, allowing index-time processing to be tailored accordingly.
+To handle this diversity of different log formats, Splunk assigns each log format an unique **sourcetype**, allowing index-time processing to be tailored accordingly.

 Rule of thumb:
 - Two log sources from the same system with different formats → Assign each log source an unique sourcetype